blumenthaler/Bar-Talk/notes.md

 Bar Talk: A forum for bartenders to discuss cocktail recipes and their variations

+//

-For one cocktail, return all recipes that are not by the current user
+For one cocktail, return all recipes that are not written by the current user

-Nested Route:
-- nested new route: new recipe through user
-- nested show or index route: unsure
+//

 Models:
 User